-Training status: Training status shows you how your training affects your fitness and performance.
-Your training status is based on changes to your VO2 max., acute load, and HRV status over an extended time period.

-VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
-Estimates, page 60).

-HRV: HRV is your heart rate variability status over the last seven days (Heart Rate Variability Status, page 61).

-Acute load: Acute load is a weighted sum of your recent exercise load scores including exercise duration and intensity.
-(Acute Load, page 67).

-Training load focus: Your watch analyzes and distributes your training load into different categories based on the intensity and structure of each activity recorded.
+- Training status: Training status shows you how your training affects your fitness and performance.
+Your training status is based on changes to your VO2 max., acute load, and HRV status over an extended time period. - VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
+Estimates, page 75).
+Your watch displays heat and altitude corrected VO2 max. values when you are acclimating to high heat environments or high altitude (Heat and Altitude Performance Acclimation, page 84). - HRV: HRV is your heart rate variability status over the last seven days (Heart Rate Variability Status, page 76). - Acute load: Acute load is a weighted sum of your recent exercise load scores including exercise duration and intensity.
+(Acute Load, page 82). - Training load focus: Your watch analyzes and distributes your training load into different categories based on the intensity and structure of each activity recorded.
 Training load focus includes the total load accumulated per category, and the focus of the training.
-Your watch displays your load distribution over the last 4 weeks (Training Load Focus, page 67).

-Recovery time: The recovery time displays how much time remains before you are fully recovered and ready for the next hard workout (Recovery Time, page 69).
+Your watch displays your load distribution over the last 4 weeks (Training Load Focus, page 82). - Recovery time: The recovery time displays how much time remains before you are fully recovered and ready for the next hard workout (Recovery Time, page 84).